Buying and Selling a Home in Texas

 It’s important to make sure you work with an agent or broker that you believe will best meet your needs.
 Talk to a trusted neighbor, family member or friend to get a recommendation.
 Be sure to interview any persons you may be interested in hiring and ask them questions about their services.
 Online research can also be a valuable aid in helping you decide.
-Check out any licensed sales agent or broker using TREC's License Holder Lookup tool.
-This tool will provide you information about a license holder’s background history; any prior violations of laws or TREC rules; education they have taken in connection with their license; and if the person is an agent, information about the broker who sponsors them.
+Check out any licensed sales agent or broker using TREC's License Holder Lookup tool and our consumer resources page, where we highlight tools available for homebuyers and sellers.
+The license holder lookup tool will provide you information about a license holder’s background history; any prior violations of laws or TREC rules; education they have taken in connection with their license; and if the person is an agent, information about the broker who sponsors them.

 Fees are not regulated by TREC.

 TREC does not regulate the fees paid to any real estate license holder, including buyer’s agents, seller’s agents, brokers, inspectors or appraisers.
 All fees are set by your agreement with each professional.
 Before you sign any representation agreement or service agreement, you should carefully review the fees each individual will be charging.